justin808/justin808.github.io/source/about/index.markdown

 <ul>
 <li>I use ideaVim inside of RubyMine and IntelliJ and Evil (vim) mode inside of
   emacs.
-And everything I do is backed by developer written tests.
+And almost everything I do is backed by developer written tests.
 </li>
 <li>Experienced and passionate software engineer with a track record of successful projects.
 </li>